HEALS Curriculum

 A New Curriculum for a New Age

-The Heals Curriculum is a dynamic educational program designed to train the next generation of physicians.
+The HEALS Curriculum is a dynamic educational program designed to train the next generation of physicians.

 The David Geffen School of Medicine (DGSOM) at UCLA launched a new curriculum designed to evolve along with changes in science and medicine.

-Our Redesign Process View the Full Heals Curriculum Schematic (PNG)
+Our Redesign Process View the Full HEALS Curriculum Schematic (PNG)

-Themes Integrated Across the Heals Curriculum
+Themes Integrated Across the HEALS Curriculum

 New and emerging areas are continually integrated into the medical school curriculum by our expert faculty.